Authorized Access to Reports and Documents in a Web Reporting Application

 The following table lists default routes that process requests from reporting components:

 |Component||ASP.NET Web Forms, MVC||ASP.NET MVC Controllers||ASP.NET Core|

 An application that uses our End-User Report Designer requires all three routes for proper operation.

 You can implement custom handlers or custom controllers that inherit from controller classes with the

 [Authorize] attribute or perform access check.

 You can add access control logic to report name resolution services - services which process a string argument (reportUrl) passed to the method that opens a report.
 The following services are available:

-- The service has lower priority than the previously mentioned services.
-However, it is not intended for exclusive use by the Document Viewer.
-The main advantage of IReportProvider service is that it can be attached to reports created at runtime.
-The IReportProviderAsync service gives you the benefits of asynchronous operation.
+- A recommended service for the Document Viewer and Report Designer.
+The primary advantage of IReportProvider service is that it can be attached to reports created at runtime.
+IReportProviderAsync uses asynchronous operations.

-- The service is called when no other report name resolution services are available.
-It is designed to get reports from external storage (a file or a database) where they are saved in REPX format.
+- This service is called when no other report name resolution services are available.
+It is designed to obtain reports (stored in our REPX format) from external storage (a file or a database).
 Note that the GetData method returns a serialized report.
-If you use the GetData method to specify the default parameter value for the loaded report, set the Value property to the parameter value.
+If you use the GetData method to specify the default parameter value for a loaded report, set the Value property to the parameter value.

 Protect Reports and Documents Generated from Reports